Grades 9 - 12

 Girls are encouraged to recognize the connection between emotions and behavior.
 Counselors help “cultivate that which is unique in each individual,” by using a variety of modalities, including classroom guidance and individual, group, and family therapy.
 Counselors work in close collaboration with parents and teachers.

 Upper School students are assigned an advisory group in 9th grade.
-They stay with this group for two years.
-As rising 11th graders, girls may request an advisor.
+They stay with this group for four years.
+Each group is comprised of students from each grade level.
 These small groups meet to discuss life in Upper School, and focus on an agenda driven by student needs and realities.
 This time is set aside as a break from academics and allows for relationships between students and adults outside of the academic day.

 The Representative Assembly serves as the Upper School student government, acting as a recommending body to the School and as a communications link among the students, the faculty, and the administration.
 Representative Assembly works for the students and is receptive to any ideas that students bring to it.
 Open meetings and forums are held so that students may offer ideas, opinions, and suggestions.
 In addition, the Representative Assembly hears cases involving infractions of Major Rules.